gems-project/data-entry-template/README.md

 🥛 Production Data

 The **Milk** sheet includes milk yield and composition metrics like fat, protein, and lactose.
-The **BodyWeight** sheet tracks body weight measurements and, optionally, body condition score (BCS) across timepoints.
+The **BodyWeight** sheet tracks body weight measurements.

 🌱 GreenFeed Data